 The brake rotor also referred to as the brake disc, is the round metal part bolted to the hub that the caliper and clamp brake pads.
 It occurs when the brakes are applied.

 When the rotor is held, this, in turn, slows the wheel and allows the car to stop.
 Rotors experience a tremendous amount of heat and friction in everyday life.
+As a driver, you must ensure your safety by having all those parts or systems in the best condition.

 The lifetime of Brake pads and rotors